Skip to Content

 Travel insurance: Even in safe destinations like Crete, things can go wrong when you're traveling, from lost luggage to illness.
 We never travel without the security of travel insurance and urge you to do the same.
 We've been using Heymondo Travel Insurance for years and always been happy with their affordable but comprehensive cover.
 It's also really easy to make a claim online when something does go pear-shaped!

-How to get there: Since Crete is an island you'll only be able to reach it by ferry (from many of the other Greek islands) or flying from Athens and other European cities.
-There are two main airports in Crete, which both have connections from European cities, Heraklion Airport Nikos Kazantzakis and Chania International Airport Ioannas Daskalogiannis.
+How to get there: you can either reach Crete by ferry from mainland Greece, or by flight from Athens and some European cities.
+There are two main airports in Crete, which both have connections to European cities, Heraklion Airport Nikos Kazantzakis and Chania International Airport Ioannas Daskalogiannis.
 There is also a small airport in Sitia, which only has domestic flights, mostly arriving from Athens.

 Both of the larger airports have bus and taxi links to the city, but if you're planning to visit both cities (and other parts of the island) then we recommend hiring a car to get around.
 If you're only having a short break then we recommend pre-booking a private transfer with Welcome Pickups as they're more affordable than the local taxis and you're guaranteed an English-speaking driver, who will be waiting for you no matter what time you arrive.